California says it will ban crude from Trump offshore drilling plan

 Trump has said more offshore drilling would boost the U.S. economy and national security by reducing reliance on imported oil.
 Opponents have complained that Congress has passed no new safety standards since BP Plc’s Deepwater Horizon explosion and oil spill in the Gulf of Mexico in 2010.
 It took months to stop that leak, which became the largest oil spill in American history, despoiling the environment of Gulf Coast states and causing billions of dollars in economic damage.

 Offshore drilling has been restricted in California since a 1969 oil spill off the coast of Santa Barbara.
-In 2015, a spill in Santa Barbara County sent as much as 2,400 barrels of oil (101,000 gallons or 382,000 liters) onto the coast and into the Pacific, leaving slicks that stretched over nine miles (14 km).
+More recently, a spill in Santa Barbara County in 2015 sent as much as 2,400 barrels of oil (101,000 gallons or 382,000 liters) onto the coast and into the Pacific, leaving slicks that stretched over nine miles (14 km).

-Zinke has said he would exempt Florida from the drilling plan to protect its tourism industry.
+Interior Secretary Ryan Zinke has said he would exempt Florida from the drilling plan, citing its large tourism industry.
 On Jan.
 24, U.S. lawmakers from Florida sent Zinke a letter pressing him to honor that pledge.
-The letter, signed by both Florida U.S. Senators and 22 of its 27 House members, noted that the acting chief of the Bureau of Ocean Energy Management had said Florida’s coast is “still under consideration for offshore drilling.”
+The letter, signed by both Florida U.S. Senators and representatives of 22 of its 27 Congressional districts, noted that the acting chief of the Bureau of Ocean Energy Management had said Florida’s coast is “still under consideration for offshore drilling.”

 Neal Kirby, a spokesman for the Independent Petroleum Association of America, which represents small and mid-sized drilling companies, said his members support the administration’s drilling plan.
 But, he said that if California bars oil from passing through pipelines, companies would be far less likely to seek new offshore leases there.